 So, as you can see hackers come from the server-side, website code, contact forms, and even CSV files.
-You need to build a digital fortress to reduce the hacking attempts or at least control them on time because hackers are constantly trying to make easy money by getting hands on your precious data and they have do it right JUST ONE TIME.
+You need to build a digital fortress to reduce the hacking attempts or at least control them on time because hackers are constantly trying to make easy money by getting their hands on your precious data and they have done it right JUST ONE TIME.

-Multiple uppercase and lowercase letters, special characters are proof of a strong password. ‘^$*YHSif&**38e’ is safer than ‘ronny999 ’or ‘ronny123.’
+Multiple uppercase and lowercase letters, special characters are proof of a strong password. ‘^$*YHSif&**38e’ is safer than ‘ronny999 ’ or ‘ronny123.’
 That’s your first line of defense.
 Inherit it in your system, I mean the habitual system.
 Whenever you sign up on any website, make a habit of choosing a strong password, not just an ‘okay’ password.
 Good habits pay you well.

 Apply Double Authentication

 Have an OTP sent to your phone or email every time you log in.
 This doesn’t charge you anything.
-HubSpot offers doubling up your account protection by sending an OTP code or access your account with the real-time code from Google Authenticator.
+HubSpot offers doubling up your account protection by sending an OTP code or accessing your account with the real-time code from Google Authenticator.

 Have a Web Application Firewall

 When trusting the internet and cloud services to take care of your data, supply a set of protective gear yourself in the form of WAF – Web Application Firewall.
 The firewall regulates the traffic between the internet and a web application and protects the web applications from SQL injection attacks, cross-site scripting among others.